sisoe24/nuke-python-stubs/README.md

 If you would like to add some code, you need `pre-commit` installed in your repo.

-For convenience, place the repo inside `~/.nuke` so that `git` catches any change in the stubs files.
+For convenience, place the repo inside `~/.nuke` since the stubs are created inside `~/.nuke/nuke-python-stubs/stubs`.
+This way, `git` catches any change in the stubs files.
 Once you generate the stubs, run `pre-commit run -a` to apply the pre-commit hooks to each file to see the "real" difference of your new commits.

 ## 1.5.
 Acknowledgment